 floor, provided prior consent of the person whose name is placed in nomination

 has been secured.
 The Nominating Committee shall present a ballot of its

 nominees for election, but a voice vote is acceptable provided no nominations

 No later than August of each year, the Church Council shall appoint a Budget

 Committee.
 The committee shall consist of the chairpersons (or designees) of

-the Board of Trustees, the Board of Christian Education, the Board of Spiritual
+the Board of Trustees, the Board of Christian Education, the Board of

-appointed by the Church Council to serve for one year.
+Church Council to serve for one year.

 a.
 The Budget committee shall: